India Fastest Growing Mobile App Market in 2018

 Regardless of leading on performance indicators, India remains far behind the U.S. when accounting for absolute revenues generated from the sale of mobile apps.
 The U.S. leads other countries, generating revenues worth US$3.2 billion in Q1, followed by Japan at US$2.7 billion.
 India ranked 29th, generating revenues worth US$47 million.

 Nevertheless, the market potential for India’s mobile apps is expected to rise exponentially in coming years, not least due to improving network connectivity and the expanding range of affordable smartphone models.

-In 2017, India’s internet user population was 281 million, with 62 percent in urban areas.
+In 2017, India’s internet user population was 281 million, with 62 percent in urban areas; the country’s smartphone population itself was over 300 million.
 This is the next challenge for app developers in the Indian app market – accessing rural consumers and monetizing the domestic app industry.